The animation control panel can be found at the bottom of the main window:

 Hold Ctrl while clicking on this button to delete a range of frames.

-The Frame delay defines the time range a frame stays on screen before the next one is displayed.
+The Frame delay defines the time duration a frame stays on screen before the next one is displayed.
+You can enter a value for the current frame directly.
+Behind the edit field you can see and change the current duration unit which is either milliseconds of "frames per second" (fps)

 Example: If you want to display 25 frames and the first 5 frames should use the first second then each of the 5 frames need a delay of 5 fps.

-The All button can be used to set the current delay value to all selected frames.
-Hold the Ctrl key when using the All button to specify a different range of frames to set the current delay to.
+The A button can be used to set the current delay value to all selected frames.
+Hold the Ctrl key when using the A button to specify a different range of frames to set the current delay to.

 The title bar of the animation window always contains the current frame number and the number of frames.